 The patient advocates at Mesothelioma Guide understand how difficult living with mesothelioma can be.
-Our website offers numerous resources regarding novel treatment options (such as virotherapy, immunotherapy and gene therapy) and pain management practices.
-For more information about alternative therapies, please contact our nurse advocate, Jenna Campagna, RN at firstname.lastname@example.org.
+Our website offers numerous resources regarding alternative mesothelioma treatment options (such as virotherapy, immunotherapy and gene therapy) and pain management for mesothelioma.
+For more information about novel therapies, please contact our nurse advocate, Karen Ritter, RN at firstname.lastname@example.org.

-- Complementary and alternative medicines: Are they good for cancer patients?.
+- Complementary and alternative medicines: Are they good for cancer patients?
 University of Texas Southwestern Medical Center.
 Retrieved from: https://www.youtube.com/watch?v=gvadgILgkxw.
-Accessed: 04/18/19.
+Accessed: 04/23/2019.